ARM-software/CMSIS-Stream/Documentation/Memory.md

 You cannot share memory for the input / output of a node since a node needs both to read and write for its execution.
 This imposes some constraints on the graph.

 The constraints are internally represented by a different graph that represents when buffers are live at the same time : the interference graph.
-The input / output buffers of a node are live at the same time.
+The input / output buffers of a node are live at the same time (except for `Duplicate` node where the constraint is relaxed).
 Graph coloring is used to identify, from this graph of interferences, when memory for buffers can be shared.

 The interference graph is highly depend on how the compute graph is scheduled : a buffer is live when a write has taken place but no read has yet read the full content.